Patrick Kanyuka: Coaching career

 In 2021, Kanyuka was named the assistant manager to Anthony McNamee at Combined Counties League Division One side Enfield Borough.

 In 2022, Waltham Cross Football Club was established by founder & Ex Professional footballer Patrick Kanyuka, They play in the Hertfordshire Senior County League division One.
 He currently is owner and manager of the club.

+International College Programme

+Through his International College Programme, Kanyuka helps recruit young international talents, particularly from Africa, to study and develop their football careers in the UK.
+The program offers pathways to professional opportunities.

+Philanthropy and community Work

+Norably, Kanyuka is actively involved in the Active in Hope Community Foundation, a registered charity focused on mental health, education, and skills development.
+The foundation operates the Active in Hope Skills Academy, which provides courses such as: